MhmdRyhn/miscellaneous_docs/Git Commands.md

 git push origin :<branch-name>
 ```

-**To rename the current branch**:
+### Rename the current branch
-1. To rename the current branch
+- To rename the current branch where you are currently checked out
 ```cmd
 git branch -m <new-name-of-current-branch>
 ```
-2. If you are on different branch, then
+- If you are on different branch, then
 ```cmd
 git branch -m <old-name-of-branch> <new-name-of-branch>
 ```
-3. If the branch is on remote, delete the old-name remote branch and push the new-name local branch.
+- If the branch is on remote, delete the old-name remote branch and push the new-name local branch.
 ```cmd
 git push origin :<old-name-of-branch> <new-name-of-branch>
 ```
-4. Reset the upstream branch for the new-name local branch.
+- Reset the upstream branch for the new-name local branch.
 To do this, switch to the branch and then execute the following.
 ```cmd
 git push origin -u <new-name-of-branch>
 ```